A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Case Study 2 - binary outcome

 Table \ref{tab:pipresults2} shows the results of the simulations using the \texttt{batss.glm} function for Case Study 2.2 (which used an increasing function for the futility boundaries).
 Again, the pairwise 1-sided type I error is controlled at 5$\%$ under the global null, but the power has decreased slightly using the increasing futility boundary values.

 From Table \ref{tab:pipresults2} we can see that a higher proportion of early stopping for futility is occurring compared to Case Study 2.1 (which is to be expected), with over 90$\%$ of the simulations stopping early for futility for intervention arms that were assumed to have the same ORR as the control.
-A high proportion (74.3$\%$) of early stopping for futility also occurred for the intervention arm that was assumed to only have a 10$\%$ absolute improvement in the ORR (i.e., was a poorly-performing novel treatment).
-Compared to Case Study 2.1, the average sample sizes also decreased for poorly-performing arms and increased for the control and better-performing arms.
+A high proportion (79.9$\%$) of early stopping for futility also occurred for the intervention arm that was assumed to only have a 10$\%$ absolute improvement in the ORR (i.e., was a poorly-performing novel treatment).
+Compared to Case Study 2.1, the average sample sizes also decreased for poorly-performing arms.

 Summary plots of the output for Case Study 2.2 can be found in Appendix C. The run time for these examples for a cluster, and standard Windows desktop are provided in the Appendix.